laytenter/Insider-London/london/company-visits/index.md

 Our company visits showcase some of the world’s most powerful companies as well as the capital’s most innovative entrepreneurs, including:

 - Revolut – the leading light of the disruptive fintech scene and one of the sector’s fastest growing companies.
 Revolut now boasts more than 3 million users
 - Metro Bank – the first new UK high street bank in more than 150 years who started after the 2008 financial crisis.
-Come and discover their community-oriented business model.
+Come and discover their community-oriented business model
 - Level39 - one of the world's biggest fintech hubs at non-other than 1 Canada Square.
-Here find the world pioneers in cybersecurity, fintech and retail tech.
+Here find the world pioneers in cybersecurity, fintech and retail tech
 - London Stock Exchange – with a market capitalization value of over $4 trillion, this is one of the oldest stock exchanges in the world.
 We offer bespoke training programmes

-- LEGO – one of their world’s largest toy companies.
-Come and tour their London hub and find out about their exciting company culture.
+- LEGO – one of the world’s largest toy companies.
+Come and tour their London hub and find out about their exciting company culture
-- Tribal Worldwide - The global technology-based marketing agency, part of the Omnicons Group who develop creative solutions forMcDonalds, Adidas and Volkswagen.
+- Tribal Worldwide - The global technology-based marketing agency, part of the Omnicons Group who develop creative solutions forMcDonalds, Adidas and Volkswagen
-- Loke – a super-app bringing together fascinating insight from marketing, fintech, big data and AI for clients like theDevelopment Bank of Singapore and Nando’s.
+- Loke – a super-app bringing together fascinating insight from marketing, fintech, big data and AI for clients like theDevelopment Bank of Singapore and Nando’s
-- Entocycle – this cutting-edge biotechnology disruptor is developing the world’s most sustainable and efficient way to produce protein.
+- Entocycle – this cutting-edge biotechnology disruptor is developing the world’s most sustainable and efficient way to produce protein

 Insider London’s Company Visits are a unique opportunity for corporate groups and government officials looking for a rare behind-the-scenes experience, as well as for student groups looking to explore real-life thriving business models.
 Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries.

 E-mail [contact@insiderlondon.com](mailto:contact@insiderlondon.com) to choose from our extensive list of partners.
 With opportunities for a variety of groups, with sizes from 6-80 people, we will create a bespoke business programme for your precise professional or academic needs.

-Insider London's Company Visits are a unique opportunity for students, corporate groups and government officials looking for a rare behind-the-scenes experience, as well as for student groups looking to explore real-life thriving business models.
-Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries.

 ## Workshops